Social Media Policies

 Any department or individual exploring the idea of creating a YouTube channel is asked to confer with PubCom to discuss the process and address profile naming conventions, graphics needs, etc.

-Please consider that once channel access is granted, departments and offices must be prepared to maintain the channel with a reasonable amount of fresh content—as they would with a department webpage.
+Please consider that once channel is live, departments and offices must be prepared to maintain the channel with a reasonable amount of fresh content—as they would with a department webpage.
 Inactivity on YouTube is considered detrimental to Lewis & Clark’s online identity and PubCom may ask individuals or departments using the Lewis & Clark name to consider shutting it down if it is not maintained.

 Community members should notify PubCom of all YouTube channels in use by Lewis & Clark entities, along with a primary contact responsible for the channel.